Murdo-C/captainmurdo.github.io/reading.md

 - Death's End by Cixin Liu ⭐️

 ### Non-Fiction
+- Seven Brief Lessons on Physics by Carlo Rovelli
 - Four Thousand Weeks by Oliver Burkeman
 - Breath by James Nestor ⭐️
 - Ego is the Enemy by Ryan Holiday